Welcome to the Pescatarian Keto Blog!

 Wondering what type of person would be behind such a blog?
 Well, I’m a 27-year-old who became a strict vegetarian at age 13 for ethical reasons and added fish to my diet at 21.
 Not eating meat always felt natural and right to me.
 Eating a more species-appropriate diet than pizza and pasta felt even better once I discovered keto.

 I also didn’t think taking vitamins or supplements was important because I had been convinced by articles stating that they were ineffective, which Dr. Rhonda Patrick would later debunk for me.
 I had no physical health problems, only issues like depression and ADHD, and I’d been fed the lie that the most effective way to address those conditions was pharmaceutical drugs.
-One day, I’d find the right cocktail to fix my brain, but I was healthy, so why change my lifestyle?
+I hoped that one day, I’d find the right combination of drugs to fix my brain.
+My physical health was a separate matter that didn’t concern me because my body seemed fine.

 In late 2017, something clicked for me.
 I was fed up with depression, inattention, brain fog, and insomnia, and I started to accept that pharmaceutical drugs weren’t going to be the answer.
 It was time to give up on that lost cause.
 I learned about the mind-body connection (more specifically, the gut-brain connection) and the inflammation theory of depression and other disorders.
 I learned about the increased energy and mental focus and other positive brain effects that can be attained through the ketogenic diet.
 Both the anecdotal and scientific evidence continued piling up until I could no longer deny that this was something I needed to try.
-I love to learn and have new ideas for projects constantly, and I longed for the mental stamina and clarity to accomplish all my goals.
+I love to learn and have new ideas for projects constantly, so I longed for mental stamina and clarity.
+I was ready to shed the previous version of myself that was plagued with brain fog.

 I read about people who followed vegetarian keto diets, and I discovered that following a pescatarian keto diet was less restrictive than I expected.
 I also discovered that I wanted to eat a very low carb diet for life.
 My focus has improved dramatically, my depression is more manageable, and I’m reading more and doing more than ever.

-I believe strongly that keto (and exercise) can transform lives!
+I believe strongly that living a species-appropriate lifestyle can transform lives!
+Nutrition and exercise are critical factors that should not be ignored.
 If you ever want to talk about keto, you can find me on Twitter as @PescatarianKeto.

 Important Disclaimer About Health Information